Have you already chosen your ski holiday destination? Here is your Visit Italy guide on the best places where to ski in Italy.

 On Mount Sirino, in the province of Potenza, there are ski facilities with high-quality ski slopes, which descend from the mountain peaks to the shores of Lake Laudemio, allowing you to enjoy extraordinary natural landscapes.
 Near the resorts of Lagonegro and Lauria you can go cross-country skiing, downhill skiing and even snowshoeing in the midst of nature.

-Where to ski in Italy: downhill in the land of trulli
+4. Where to ski in Italy: downhill in Apulia

-Finding a mountain resort where you can ski in Puglia is not easy, because people from this region travel to neighboring Basilicata to take advantage of some attractive ski resorts.
+Finding a mountain resort where you can ski in Apulia is not easy, because people from this region travel to neighboring Basilicata to take advantage of some attractive ski resorts.

 However, Puglia has many fascinating places to spend relaxing days in the snow.
 Among them is definitely Monte Sant'Angelo, a hilltop village on the slopes of the Gargano, where small local traditions are still present.